 Make sure you have installed git and a recent C++ compiler supporting C++11 (e.g., g++-4.8 or higher).
 On Windows, Rtools must be installed, and its bin directory has to be added to PATH during the installation.
-And see the previous subsection for an OSX tip.

-Due to the use of git-submodules, devtools::install_github can no longer be used to install the latest version of R package.
+Due to the use of git-submodules, $devtools: install_github$ can no longer be used to install the latest version of R package.
 Thus, one has to run git to check out the code first: